Golden Relay

 Standard field contract schema

 Records from disparate formats and systems are normalized against a standard equipment and installation schema.
-A commissioning sheet from one contractor's app becomes directly comparable to a startup report from another contractor's platform.
+A commissioning sheet from one contractor's app becomes directly comparable to a startup report from another contractor's system.
 Equipment identifiers are reconciled against warranty claim serial numbers.

 03 — Continuity analysis